-I consider myself a philologist, literally, a "lover of language."
-Unlike the linguist who, as a scientist of language, attempts to work towards broader abstract principles, the philologist finds value in the unique historical artifact, seeing it as a moment of connection with a human impulse in the past, however remote.
-In my case, in recent years, this has taken the form of a series of articles on early Anglo-Saxon artifacts that incorporate texts and pictures: specifically, the very unique Old English Franks Casket and an inscribed gold strip in the recently discovered Staffordshire Hoard.
-I'm interested in early medieval forms of writing, and how knowledge may be represented in physical shape.
-Always I want to recover as best as possible what someone centuries ago must have meant.
+My work could best be described as that of a philologist, literally, a "lover of language."
+The philologist finds value in the unique historical artifact, seeing it as a moment of connection with a human impulse in the past.
+In my case, in recent years, this has taken the form of a series of articles on Anglo-Saxon and Latin riddles and inscriptions, including the famous Franks Casket, objects in the Staffordshire Hoard, and the Vindolanda tablets.
+I'm interested in early medieval forms of writing, and how knowledge may be represented in physical form.

 I enjoy teaching all my classes, from English Composition to Old English, and from Literary Analysis to the Medieval Dream Vision.
-I find in every case that there is always occasion for shared inquiry and discovery in the classroom, and I feel fortunate to be able to interact with students and colleagues in this setting, as well as to be part of the larger community in Pocatello.
+I find in every case that there is always occasion for shared inquiry and discovery in the classroom, and I feel fortunate to be able to interact with students and colleagues at Idaho State, as well as to be part of the larger community in Pocatello.

 "Dialect and Word Choice in Old English: Two Case Studies with Old English Perception Verbs."
 Anglia: Journal of English Philology 130.4 (2012): 471-98.

 "'Rise Up, Lord, Scatter Your Enemies': Faith and Doubt in the Anglo-Saxon Staffordshire Hoard."
 Quidditas: Journal of the Rocky Mountain Medieval and Renaissance Association (2012): 232-6.